0x7FF/BooruToolkit/README.md

 * Easily add your own methods for tagging
 * Everything is broken into functions, code is easy to read and understand.
 * Soft-link tagging is zero-maintenance and doesn't require extra software
-* Doesn't touch the original files, no backups required
+* Doesn't touch the original files, no backups required (though you should always back your things up, don't get the wrong idea!)

 ## Installation